This is a gear review of the best hiking shirts of 2025.

 If you have a quick look at the Patagonia clothing range you will see that a lot of garments use the Capilene material.
 And this Patagonia Capilene Cool Trail Shirt is made from recycled polyester and is Fair Trade sewn.

-There are four colors to choose from- black, blue, and two shades of gray.
+There are many cool colors to choose from.
 The t-shirt design is simple but sleek and will look great with other sportswear or even casual wear.

 Patagonia is a brand dedicated to manufacturing durable, functional clothes with limited impact on the environment.
 They use recycled materials but also ensure that their clothes will last to stop them from becoming waste.

-Overall, this is yet another awesome hiking t-shirt from well known brand Patagonia.
+Overall, this is yet another awesome short-sleeved hiking t-shirt from the well-known brand Patagonia.

 Compare Prices: